Biechy/biechy.github.io/knowledge/welcome.md

 # Welcome to my Mental Palace

 Welcome !
 I store here the most valuable knowledge I've acquired and I'm glad you're interested in it.
-While I aim to present this information very pedagogically, my primary goal is in fact selfish: to remember and organize my learnings from life's grand school... think of this palace more as course notes.
+While I aim to present this information very pedagogically, my primary goal is in fact selfish: to remember and organize my learnings from life's grand school... think of this palace more as notes.

 My pursuit of knowledge focuses on five core disciplines: